crclayton/custom-cortana-commands-template/README.md

 This is a simple template for how to register custom commands with Cortana on Windows 10.

-**Examples include**
+#####Examples include:
-1. Opening a website
+- Opening a website
-2. Opening a file
+- Opening a file
-3. Creating/modifiying a file
+- Creating/modifiying a file
-4. Sending serial data
+- Sending serial data

 *Feel free to create pull requests with additional command templates!*